 The Continuation Phase

 This phase is all about CONTINUING the momentum an athlete creates when doing a proper start (see video on starts page).
 The phase itself is simply a fancy word for "sprinting."
 I personally feel as though athletes know how to "run", but don't have a clue that there is specifics in the mechanical nature of doing it.
-What I mean by this is, I feel athletes have poor frontside mechanics and have no clue how to properly drive their knees and/or arms to sprint effectively.
+What I mean by this is, I feel athletes have poor front side mechanics and have no clue how to properly drive their knees and/or arms to sprint effectively.
 If an athlete doesn't have the proper mechanics during this phase he/she will not only ruin their start, but will also give themselves very little possibility in performing to their highest potential.
-To help with this I found an article on using "wickets" in training sessions, and this has greatly changed the mechanics and speed of my athletes!
+To help with this I've added a visual of a drill I use (the wicket drill) and a great article that outlines this drill in great detail.

 The Transition Phase

 This phase is all about TRANSITIONING from being a runner to a jumper.
 After reading the long and triple jump summaries below click on the buttons for more information.